Home/Seeds/Green Cardamom

 How should I store green cardamom?

-Store in an airtight container in a cool, dark place to maintain freshness and flavor.
+Store in a cool, dark place in an airtight container to maintain freshness and flavor.

 What is the difference between green and black cardamom?